virtool/uploader/README.md

-# virtool-upload
+# Virtool Uploader

-A CLI tool for uploading sequencing data to Virtool cloud
+A CLI tool for uploading sequencing data to Virtool instances.

 ## Configuration